networkop/tkng/content/services/clusterIP/dataplane/IPVS.md

 * All Service load-balancing is migrated to IPVS which can perform in-kernel lookups and masquerading in constant time, regardless of the number of configured Services or Endpoints.

-* The remaining rules in IPTables have been re-engineered to make use of [ipset](https://wiki.archlinux.org/title/Ipset), making the lookups more effecient.
+* The remaining rules in IPTables have been re-engineered to make use of [ipset](https://wiki.archlinux.org/title/Ipset), making the lookups more efficient.

 * Multiple additional load-balancer [scheduling modes](https://kubernetes.io/blog/2018/07/09/ipvs-based-in-cluster-load-balancing-deep-dive/#parameter-changes) are now available, with the default one being a simple round-robin.

 On the surface, this makes the decision to use `ipvs` an obvious one, however, since `iptables` have been the default mode for so long, some of its quirks and undocumented side-effects have become the standard.
 One of the fortunate side-effects of the `iptables` mode is that `ClusterIP` is never bound to any kernel interface and remains completely virtual (as a NAT rule).
 So when  `ipvs` changed this behaviour by introducing a dummy `kube-ipvs0` interface, it [made it possible](https://github.com/kubernetes/kubernetes/issues/72236) for processes inside Pods to access any host-local services bound to `0.0.0.0` by targeting any existing `ClusterIP`.
-Although this does make `ipvs` less safe by default, it doesn't mean that these risks can't be mitigaged (e.g. by not binding to `0.0.0.0`).
+Although this does make `ipvs` less safe by default, it doesn't mean that these risks can't be mitigated  (e.g. by not binding to `0.0.0.0`).

 The diagram below is a high-level and simplified view of two distinct datapaths for the same `ClusterIP` virtual service -- one from a remote Pod and one from a host-local interface.